Amory Ngan

 Devon Campbell

-I have five years of forestry experience in both BC and Alberta working for large forest licensees.
-My experience is in harvest planning, operations supervision, and GIS management.
+Although I am presently completing my law articles, I have five years of forestry experience in both BC and Alberta working for large forest licensees.
+My past experience involves harvest planning, operations supervision, and GIS management.
 Throughout my career, I have volunteered with recreation management and search & rescue organizations.
-I am currently a Juris Doctor student at the Schulich School of Law in Halifax with a goal of becoming a lawyer specializing in Aboriginal and resource law.
+I recently received a law degree from Dalhousie University and am articling at a full-service commercial law firm in Vancouver.
+Much of my new role involves working with Indigenous and natural resource clients to assist in resolving their legal concerns.

 Domenico Iannidinardo